cloudian/grafana/docs/sources/tutorials/build-a-streaming-data-source-plugin/index.md

 }, nil
 ```

-As soon as the first subscriber joins a channel Grafana opens a unidirectional stream to consume streaming frames from a plugin.
+As soon as the first subscriber joins a channel it opens a unidirectional stream to consume streaming frames from a plugin.
 To handle this and to push data towards clients we implement a `RunStream` method which provides a way to push JSON data into a channel.
 So we can push data frame like this (error handling skipped):

 ```go
 // Send frame to stream including both frame schema and data frame parts.